HamzaZbili/Repu-Table-Server/README.md

 <h2>REPU-TABLE BACKEND</h2>

 <p>Third and final solo project at Ironhack Paris.
-I built the front and back end of this full stack React application in 10 days.</p>
+I built the front and back end of this full stack React application in 10 days.
+The project was selected as the winner of the school Hackshow agaist all other projects in my cohort</p>

 <h4>Technologies</h4>
 <ul>